syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/StoryBoard-Support.md

 6. Set the needed properties in Properties window.

-7. Ensure the behaviour
+7. Ensure the behavior

 The following demo illustrates renderer the SfDataGrid on StoryBoard.

 ![](SfDataGrid_images/StoryBoard_SfDataGrid_ios.gif)

-# how to use property of sfDatagrid on StoryBoard
+# how to use property of SfDataGrid on StoryBoard

 This section explains how to use property of SfDataGrid on StoryBoard.